 What are EIPs used for?

-ElPs apply to the following scenarios:
+ElPs are applicable to the following scenarios:

-How is EIP billed?
+How is an EIP billed?

 When is an EIP billed?

-How do I stop the billing of an EIP?
+How do I stop EIP billing?

 - When you no longer need an EIP, you can release it to stop the billing.
-Go to the EIP Console, click More -> Release in the Operation list, and then click OK.
-The released EIP will no longer be charged.

 Can an EIP be converted back to a public IP?

 An EIP cannot be converted back to a public IP.

 You can retrieve public IPs that have not been assigned to other users.
 For details, see Retrieving the Public IP Address.